SuperOfficeDocs/superoffice-docs/docs/odata/import-to-excel.md

 ![x][img10]

-The Basic credentials used in this blog example uses the username and password, however the format is required to be formatted as username and password separated with a colon.
+The Basic credentials used in this blog example uses the username and password, however, the format is required to be formatted as username and password separated with a colon.
 Then it is [base64 encoded][4].

 `username:password => dXNlcm5hbWU6cGFzc3dvcmQ=`